-Iulian, eager to conduct Alice safe from a place of which he began fully to appreciate the perils, answered nothing to this taunt, but, bowing reverently, led her from the apartment.
-Her sudden appearance, and the animated scene which the recollection of his father, and of the Countess of Derby; and while the dumb attendant of the latter remained in the room, a silent, and, as it were, stunned spectator of all that had happened, Peveril had become, in the predominating interest presence.
+Julian, eager to conduct Alice safe from a place of which he began fully to appreciate the perils, answered nothing to his taunt, but, bowing reverently, led her from the apartment.
+Her sudden appearance, and the animated scene which followed, had entirely absorbed, for the moment, the recollection of his father, and of the Countess of Derby; and while the dumb attendant of the latter remained in the room, a silent, and, as it were, stunned spectator of all that had happened, Peveril had become, in the predominating interest of Alice's critical situation, totally forgetful of her presence.
 But no sooner had he left the room, without noticing or attending to her, than Fenella, starting as from a trance, drew herself up, and looked wildly around, like one waking from a dream, as if to assure herself that her companion was gone, and gone without paying the slightest attention to her.
-She folded her hands together, and cast her eyes upwards, with an expression of such agony as explained to Charles (as he thought) what painful ideas were passing in her mind.
-"This Peveril is a perfect pattern of successful perfidy," said the King; "he has not only succeeded at first sight in carrying off this Queen of the Amazons, but he has left us, I think, a disconsolate Ariadne in her place .- But weep not, my princess of pretty movements," he said, addressing himself to Fenella; "if we cannot call in Bacchus to console you, we will commit you to the care of Empson, who shall drink with Liber Pater for a thousand pounds, and I will say done first."
+She folded her hands together, and cast her eyes upwards, with an expression of such agony as explained to Charles (as he thought)

+what painful ideas were passing in her mind.
+"This Peveril is a perfect pattern of successful perfidy," said the King; "he has not only succeeded at first sight in carrying off this Queen of the Amazons, but he has left us, I think, a disconsolate Ariadne in her place. - But weep not, my princess of pretty movements," he said, addressing himself to Fenella; "if we cannot call in Bacchus to console you, we will commit you to the care of Empson, who shall drink with Liber Pater for a thousand pounds, and I will say done first."

-As the King spoke these words, Fenella rushed past him with her wonted rapidity of step, and, with much less courtesy than was due to the royal presence, hurried down stairs, andout of the house, without attempting to open any communication with the Monarch.
+As the King spoke these words, Fenella rushed past him with her wonted rapidity of step, and, with much less courtesy than was due to the royal presence, hurried down stairs, audout of the house, without attempting to open any communication with the Monarch.
 He saw her abrupt departure with more surprise than displeasure; and presently afterwards, bursting into a fit of laughter, he said to the Duke, "Oddsfish, George, this young spark might teach the best of us how to manage the wenches.
-I have had my own experience, but I could never yet contrive either to win or lose them with such little ceremony."
+I have lad my own to manage the wenches that could never yet contrive either to win or lose them with such little ceremony."

-"Experience, sir," replied the Duke, "cannot

-be acquired without years."
+"Experience, sir," replied the Duke, "cannot be acquired without years."

-"True, George; and you would, I suppose, insinuate," said Charles, "that the gallant who acquires it, loses as much in youth as he gains in art?
-I defy your insinuation, George.
-You cannot overreach your master, old as you think him, either in love or politics.
-You have not the secret plumer la poule soms la faire crier, witness this morning's work.
-I will give you odds at all games-ay, and at the Mall too, if thou darest accept my challenge.-Chiffinch, what for doest thou spoil thy pretty face with sobbing and hatching tears, which seem rather unwilling to make their appearance?"
+"True, George; and you would, I suppose, insinuate," said Charles, "that the gallant who acquired it, loses as much in youth as he gains in art?
+I defy your insinuation, George, You cannot overreach your master, old as you think him, either in love or politics.
+You have not the secret plumer la poule sans la faire crier, witness this morning's work.
+I will give you odds at all games-ay, and at the Mall too, if thou darest accept my challenge. - Chiffinch, what for doest thou spoil thy pretty face with sobbing and hatching tears, which seem rather unwilling to make their appearance?"